Dome Club Ltd

 - Immersive Experiences, UK Reflector projection box

-- Universe Dimensions, Germany Go-Vex mirror
+- Universe Dimensions, Germany Go-Vex spherical mirror

 - Yorkshire Planetarium, UK ASE spherical mirror